-{§CSCI B437} (Prerequisite: CSCI B150, or consent) This course introduces students to project management concepts, techniques, and tools used by project managers to plan, initiate, manage and close information technology projects.
+{§CSCI B437} (Prerequisite: CSCI/ISAT B207 and MGMT B371, or consent of instructor) This course introduces students to project management concepts, techniques, and tools used by project managers to plan, initiate, manage and close information technology projects.
 Topics include: the systems approach to project management; application of a project management framework to the planning and management of scope, cost, people, expectations, risk, communications, and procurement; agile methodologies; project management software.